yiliu1998/MuSCI/README.md

 devtools::install_github("yiliu1998/Multi-Source-Conformal")
 ```

-## Demonstration
+## Usage
-You can download and run this Rmd file ([click here](https://github.com/yiliu1998/Multi-Source-Conformal/tree/main/vignettes)) in your R Studio after downloading the package, which gives an illustrative example of our package.
+An Rmd file for illustration ([click here](https://github.com/yiliu1998/Multi-Source-Conformal/tree/main/vignettes)) is available to download, which gives an example of the use of our package using a simulated dataset.
+Please run it on your local after you install the package.

 ## Contact
 The R code is maintained by Yi Liu (Please feel free to reach out at yi.liu.biostat@gmail.com, if you have any questions).